“My Headphones, they saved my life”

 — Bjork ‘Headphones’

 Listening to recorded music is used increasingly as a powerful way we can alleviate stress and facilitate the emotional processing of our daily experiences.
 Through the use of Apps and carefully curated playlists we are all developing finely-tuned, intuitive ways of seeking the music that can bring about a positive shift in our mood and feelings.
-Building on this universal capacity, Supportive Music and Imagery has been developed to take this process further, enabling a therapeutic experience with a client that can be deeply meaningful and transformative.
-The client-centred method works by employing the positive and sustaining experiences (the resource) that the client brings at the heart of the creative encounter.
+Building on this universal capacity, MIT has been developed to take this process further, enabling a therapeutic experience with a client that can be deeply meaningful and transformative.
+At the supportive level, this client-centred method works by employing the positive and sustaining experiences (the resource) that the client brings at the heart of the creative encounter.
 In a structured but flexible session, the collaboration of therapist and client enables creative responses that build on the strength of the supportive resource, offering valuable insights and illumination.
+This is taken further at the re-educative level, where the client can be supported in finding a new relationship to past trauma and difficult feelings and experiences.

 How does it work?

 As a Music Therapist, I bring a high level of experience and attunement in suggesting music that can connect with the client’s experience.
-Sessions can be offered as a short-term, 7-session series taking place fortnightly following a thorough Assessment.
+Sessions can be offered at the supportive level as a short-term, 7-session series taking place fortnightly following a thorough Assessment.
 Sessions can work in person or online.
-In my experience, SMI can help prepare individuals for verbal Psychotherapy as it can open a client to their inner world in an accessible way.

 Who can it help?